 The Cyprus Defence Tax on income from interest that is not related to the business of the company is 30 %.

 Note: Interest income from loan agreements between group companies (companies that belong to or are under the control of the same beneficial owner) is generally considered as related to the business of the company.
 The rate of interest must be at arm-length, please read our specific news.

 Personal Income Tax in Cyprus

 Annual earnings of an individual up to EUR 19.500 are not taxable in Cyprus.
-Earnings over EUR 19.500 are taxed by 20 – 35 %, where the highest tax rate of 35 % is applied for the portion of annual earnings over EUR 65.000.
+Earnings over EUR 19.500 are taxed as per the Cyprus Income Tax Law, at a rate of 20 – 35 %, where the highest tax rate of 35 % is applied for the portion of annual earnings over EUR 65.000.

 Cyprus tax-resident but non-domiciled individuals enjoy substantial tax benefits through the Cyprus Non-Domiciled Tax Regime.
 Please read our specific page for “non-doms”.

 Please do not hesitate to contact us for questions regarding Cyprus Tax Rates, or Cyprus Company Incorporation at firstname.lastname@example.org.